 Chances are your partner’s skill set and types of intelligence differs from your own: try to recognize this as the strength it is, rather than get stuck in fault-finding.
 We all also have personal triggers.
 A trigger is an issue that is emotionally sensitive to us – typically something from our child, family of origin, or from a previous relationship.
 Try to be sensitive to your partner’s triggers ~ just like your own, they exist as a result of something painful.
 Resist judging or punishing your partner for their painful past experiences.

 ~Listen without getting defensive.
 Yup, easier said than done.
 When something you said (or didn’t say) hurts your partner’s feelings, there can be a strong impulse to interrupt with “that wasn’t my intention – you’re misunderstanding me,” even before your partner is finished talking.
 When this happens, both partners are usually left feeling misunderstood and invalidated.
 Listening without getting defensive is hard for most of us.
 In order to master listening without getting defensive, two things need to happen.
-1) The speaker needs to voice their concerns without blame and state a positive need to prevent the listen from flooding or responding defensively.
+1) The speaker needs to voice their concerns without blame and state a positive need to prevent the listener from being emotionally flooded or responding defensively.
 The speaker needs to use “I” statements – “I feel ________(disregarded/underappreciated, etc.) when you do/don’t do _____________”.
 Avoid “you” language and using absolutes – “YOU always/YOU never” which will incite defensiveness in almost everyone.
 2) The listener needs to learn to self-soothe.
 The Gottman Institute offers the following as effective ways to self-soothe*:

 Steps to Physiological Self-Soothing: